jpcw/checkopenbgpd/README.rst

 + Unknown

-f an error occured during the check, the plugin raises a check error, which returns an UNKNOWN state.
+if an error occured during the check, the plugin raises a check error, which returns an UNKNOWN state.

 typically UNKNOWN causes

  + OpenBGPD is not running